 While the DOCSIS 3.1 technology with 2 x 2 OFDM/OFDMA compatibility is a futuristic asset, the MB8611 is even backward compatible with the 32 x 8 channel bonding support offered by the DOCSIS 3.0 networking standard.

-Pros and Cons
+Motorola MB8611 Pros and Cons

-- Minimal heating
+- No heating

-- Easy to configure
+- Easy to set up

-- AQM support for minimal gaming latency
+- AQM for low latency

 - Only one port